Imperial Japanese Navy: Doctrinal debates

-The Imperial Japanese Navy was faced before and during World War II with considerable challenges, probably more so than any other navy in the world.
+The Imperial Japanese Navy was faced before and during World War II with considerable strategic challenges, probably more so than any other navy in the world.
 Japan, like Britain, was almost entirely dependent on foreign resources to supply its economy.
-To achieve Japan's expansionist policies, IJN had to secure and protect distant sources of raw material (especially Southeast Asian oil and raw materials), controlled by foreign countries (Britain, France, and the Netherlands).
-To achieve this goal, she had to build large warships capable of long range assault.
-In the years before World War II, the IJN began to structure itself specifically to fight the United States.
-A long stretch of militaristic expansion and the start of the Second Sino-Japanese War in 1937 had exacerbated tensions with the United States, which was seen as a rival of Japan.
+In order to achieve Japan's expansionist policies, the IJN therefore had to secure distant sources of raw material (especially Southeast Asian oil and raw materials), controlled by foreign countries (Britain, France, and the Netherlands), and secure their seaborne transport back to the Home Islands.
+Japanese planners assessed that building large warships capable of long-range operations was the best way to achieve these goals.
+In the years before World War II, the IJN began to structure itself specifically to challenge American naval power in the Pacific.
+Throughout the 1930s, Japanese politics became increasingly dominated by militaristic leaders who prioritized territorial expansion, and who eventually came to view the United States as Japan's main obstacle to achieving this goal.